cmundle/daniel-hildreth-portfolio/_work/beam-local.markdown

 ---

-Taking a company which you work for and redesigning their website in it's entirety, as well as levelling up it's branding to be more focused and mature, was actually easier than I thought it would be.
+Taking a company which you work for and redesigning their website in it's entirety, as well as leveling up it's branding to be more focused and mature, was actually easier than I thought it would be.
 By simplifying brand elements, colours and fonts, a new Beam Local emerged.
 The new website has continually improved since the initial launch of it's single page: it now has fresh new blog posts every week